-We get overwhelmed the last few months of each year with clients asking us for assistance as they want to take their child to the UK or Mauritius or somewhere else in the world, and the other parent or legal guardian refuse to consent or assist with the passport application.
+We get overwhelmed the last few months of each year with clients asking us for assistance as they want to take their child to the UK or Mauritius or somewhere else in the world, and the other parent or legal guardian refuses to consent or assist with the passport application.

 In terms of Section 21 (4), of the Constitution of South Africa, “Every citizen has the right to a passport”.
 This right also applies to minor children.